 - Community of Practice: Teams participate in an active community of practice to build relationships with and learn from peer organizations from across the country.

 - Management assistance: We provide teams with relevant, timely and differentiated support.
 This includes access to experts in the field, coaching, and resources to meet teams where they are.

 You can learn more about this opportunity by visiting the funder's website.

-- To be considered for an Invent investment, applicants must:
+- To be considered for an investment, applicants must:

-- Enroll students within the PreK-12 grade span on a full-time basis; and
+- Enroll students within the PK-12 grade span on a full-time basis

 - For-profit charter schools are not eligible.